Jialong-Wang/comp-lab-class-2024/Week3-IntroToMD/README.md

 ## Additional Steps for Step 9 (10 ns MD)
 - Place the input file (`md_10ns.mdp`) inside the `Input` directory.
 - Place the SBATCH file (`md_10ns.sbatch`) inside the `Input` directory.
-- Submit the job using the command: `sbatch md_10ns.sbatch`.
+- Submit the job using the command: `sbatch md_10ns.sbatch`. test